Admission process for Master in Prehospital Critical Care

 Open for applications

 We are open for applications through Søknadsweb between 5 January and 5 February.
 That means that your application must be registered within 5 February 23:59 (CET).
-When the application is registered in the system, you will receive an email.
-Remember to read the information in the email.
+When the application is registered in the system, you will receive an email as a receipt.
+Make sure that you use an email adress that you check regularly through the application period, and remember to read the information in the email.

 Uploading documents

-You have to register your application in Søknadsweb and upload the required documents under «My documents» in Søknadsweb within the deadline.
-Remember to name the documents as listed in the documentation requirements.
 The deadline to upload new documents is 10 February.
 We cannot guarantee that any documents received after this date will be included in the evaluation.
-Remember to upload all of your documents as soon as possible after you have applied.
-If you have education from outside of Norway, please check our Country list, to ensure that you send in all necessary documentation correctly.
+Make sure to upload all of your documents as soon as possible after you have applied, and give them clear names as listed in the documentation requirements.
+If you have education from outside of Norway, please check our Country list to ensure that you send in all necessary documentation correctly.

 Application result

 We send out the answer to the applications as soon as possible, when all has been processed.
 This is normally in March/April.
 If you receive an offer of study place or place on the waiting list, you must accept the place in Søknadsweb within the deadline to keep the place.
 The letter of admission will be sent via email and can be found under My documents in Søknadsweb.
-This has a lot of information, be sure to check the email.
-If you are an applicant with international background, we have a website with more information regarding practicalities as an international student coming to UiS.
+The email includes a lot of information, so make sure to read everything.
+If you are an international applicant, we have a website with regarding practicalities as an international student coming to UiS.

 We are not in charge of or included in the process regarding housing or visa.
-We recommend checking here for the visa process and here about accommodation for new students for the full-time programme.
+Read more about the visa process and accommodation for the new students for the full-time programme.

-If you have accepted a study place at UiS, but can no longer start the programme and wish to withdraw, we ask that you do this by sending us an email at masteropptak@uis.no with your application number and the study programme you wish to withdraw from.
+If you have accepted a study place at UiS, but you can no longer start the programme and wish to withdraw, we ask that you send us an email at masteropptak@uis.no with your application number and the study programme you wish to withdraw from.

 Documentation requirements

 All documentation has to be uploaded as PDF-files.
 We do not accept documents via e-mail unless explicitly requested by us.
-We do not accept Word, PNG, JPG, ZIP or RAR files, only PDF.
+We do not accept Word, PNG, JPG, ZIP or RAR files.

 Applicants must document a Bachelor in Paramedic sciences, Bachelor in nursing or Medical degree (physician).

 Applicants with higher education from Norway, may have it registered digitally.
-If you have this digitally, with the degree and all courses, you will not need to upload Vitnemålet.
+If you have this digitally, with the degree and all courses, you will not need to upload your bachelor diploma.

-Applicants that don't have it digitally, must upload the entire diploma and transcript of records from the degree.
+Applicants that do not have it digitally must upload the entire diploma and transcript of records from the degree.

 Check the country list if there is extra information that is relevant for your application.
 Documentation of higher education from some countries must be sent in through mail, as well as uploading it to Søknadsweb.